jyotsna2003/student-portal/README.md

-This is a basic portal created using HTML,CSS,js for frontend and node js express for backend with MYSQL connectivity The website obtains student information and stores it in the database The file structure: student-portal-
+This is a basic portal created using HTML,CSS,js for frontend and node js express for backend with MYSQL connectivity.
+The website obtains student information and stores it in the database.
+The file structure:
+student-portal->
-               |- backend
+               |->> backend
                |         |- index.js
                |         |- node modules
                |         |- package.json
                |         |- package lock
                |
                |
-               |- frontend
+               |->> frontend
                |          |- apps.js
                |          |- index.html
                |          |- styles.css
                |

+The package can be added into the files by "npm install" command in your desired directory.
+To start the frontend server type "npm start" in command prompt frontend directory.
-Mysql table creation should be as follows:
+To start the backend server type "node index.js" in command prompt backend director.y Mysql table creation should be as follows:
 CREATE DATABASE student_portal;
 CREATE TABLE IF NOT EXISTS students (